-Revenue has decreased to £441m (2020: £470m) during the year, as a result of the COVID-19 impact on electricity demand and also reflecting the allowed Distribution Use of System (DUOS) revenue under the RIIO-ED1 price control.
+Revenue has decreased to £455m (2020: £486m) during the year as a result of COVID-19 reducing electricity demand and also reflecting the allowed Distribution Use of System (DUoS) revenue under the RIIO-ED1 price control.

 The allowed revenue is recovered against an estimated level of electricity demand across the network.
 Given the difficulty of predicting this demand each year, we end up with either an over or an under recovery against planned revenue.
 These over or under recoveries are included in the consolidated income statement for the period and will be corrected in future periods through the Ofgem price setting mechanism.